 SFBC Student Life personnel assist with the transition to college life by helping students gain the most from their college experience.
 Detailed information is available about the various programs from the Student Life Office or by consulting the SFBC Student Manual.
 A brief summary of some of the activities, services, and requirements students may expect are described below.

 There are no on-campus housing or dormitories.
 SFBC works with numerous apartments and housing complexes locally which offer discounts on pricing and fees to students of SFBC.
-Many fees are waived as well as leasing penalties, etc. We are here to help and have many resources to help, so please call at (954) 637-2268 or Request Info.
+Many fees are waived as well as leasing penalties, etc. If you are looking for an apartment or housing, we are here to help and have many resources to help, so please call us at (954) 637-2268 or Request Info.

 Prayer Needs & Faith